albertomh/albertomh.com/README.md

 1. Copy `assets/img/post/_post_img_template.svg` to the relevant
 `assets/img/post/<year>/` directory and rename.
 1. Design the new headline image.
+Since 2025, using
+<https://publicdomainreview.org/> as a source of public domain works.

 ### Create a new OpenGraph image